Gas Natural Building: Description

 It has 20 floors, and rises 86 m.
-It has an innovative and distinctive image, because the building has two lower horizontal glazed blocks protruding and cantilevered out from the main tower.
+It has an innovative and distinctive image, as the building has two lower horizontal glazed blocks protruding and cantilevered out from the main tower.

 It is located near the seafront, and to the southwest of two other La Barceloneta skyscrapers, the Hotel Arts and the Torre Mapfre.

-In 2019, Natury sold to Inmobiliaria Colonial the Mare Nostrum tower.
+In 2019, Naturgy sold the Mare Nostrum Tower to Inmobiliaria Colonial.